woleet/woleet.id-server/tests/java/docs/DiscoveryApi.md

 # **discoverUserKeys**
 > List&lt;KeyDisco&gt; discoverUserKeys(userId)

-Get all public keys of a user.
+Get all the public keys of a user.

-Use this endpoint to get all public keys owned by a user.

 ### Example
 ```java